lukasroegner/homebridge-nello/README.md

 Due to HomeKit limitations it's requiered to add the camera separately.
 Just tap on the plus button in the top right croner, choose "Add Accessory" and click on "Don't Have a Code of Can't Scan?".
 In the next view you should see the camera accessory and can tap it in order the add it to the Home app.
 The PIN is the same as of your HomeBridge instance.

 ## Configuration
-There are two different kinds of configurations.
-The first one is the default one and the second one is a configuration specialized for the Raspberry Pi Camera Module V2.1.
+There are multiple ways to get notifications if someone rings at your door:

 ### Default configuration (with a motion sensor for ring notifications)
+If you don't want to use a camera or don't have one this is the configuration for you.
 ```json
 {
     "platforms": [